6 Badass Content Writing Examples That Are Actually Useful

 What should your contact page look like?
 Let’s talk specifics (unlike the god-awful moron-tier shit that’s ranking for the keyword phrase content writing examples currently).

-Google wants a few fucking things on your contact page, but fuck Google, think about what your audience wants.
+Google wants a few things on your contact page, but you should think about what your audience wants.

 And then really think about that, and then think about what they need, and then think about what you need.